ITSM

 A CMDB is essential because it provides a complete, accurate, and connected view of your IT environment, not just of individual components, but of how they relate to each other.

 That visibility into dependencies is what allows IT teams to assess impact, identify critical paths, and make smarter, faster decisions.
+Instead of working with a static list of assets, teams gain a dynamic map of dependencies that reflects how services actually function.
 It’s the foundation for stability, especially in complex environments.

 At InvGate, we've helped thousands of organizations structure their IT infrastructure, and we've seen firsthand how damaging siloed and outdated information can be.
 The truth is, a well-maintained CMDB doesn't just improve visibility – it protects the business